lacework-alliances/amazon-security-lake/README.md

 Troubleshooting this integration can be done by monitoring the CloudWatch logs for two Lambda functions.
 One Lambda function is responsible for some of the initial setup during the CloudFormation deployment.
 The second Lambda function transforms Lacework security alerts to the OCSF security findings for Security Lake.

 #### Initial Setup Troubleshooting
-Some initial set up during the CloudFormation deployment is handled by a Lambda function _stack-name_-LaceworkMooseSetupFunction-_xxxx_.
-Specifically, it configures the Alert Channel and Alert Rules that are required to send Lacework Security Alerts to the second Lambda function for transformation into OCSF and AWS Moose.
+Some initial set up during the CloudFormation deployment is handled by a Lambda function _stack-name_-LaceworkAmazonSecurityLakeSetupFunction-_xxxx_.
+Specifically, it configures the Alert Channel and Alert Rules that are required to send Lacework Security Alerts to the second Lambda function for transformation into OCSF and Amazon Security Lake.
 To investigate any issues, use the following steps:

 1. Go to Lambda in your AWS management console.
-2. Find the Lambda function with the name _stack-name_-LaceworkAmazonSecurityLakeSetup-_xxxx_.
+2. Find the Lambda function with the name _stack-name_-LaceworkAmazonSecurityLakeSetupFunction-_xxxx_.
 3. Click the **Monitor** tab.
 4. Click the button **View logs in CloudWatch** to launch CloudWatch into a new tab.
 5. View the **Log stream** debug for errors.